abkap/todo-app/README.md

 To run `npm start`

 _This stores your item in the database running locally._
-**open `localhost:3000/` after than type any word or charectors `localhost:3000/myitems`.
+**open `localhost:3000/` after that type any word or characters `localhost:3000/myitems`.
 Add your items there **